Endurance Strong is committed to helping maximize the benefit endurance sports has on our society.

 Challenged Athletes Foundation

 The Challenged Athletes Foundation (CAF) has the mission “to provide opportunities and support to people with physical challenges, so they can pursue active lifestyles through physical fitness and competitive athletics.
-The Challenged Athletes Foundation believes that involvement in sports at any level increases self-esteem, encourages independ3ence and enhances quality of life.”
+The Challenged Athletes Foundation believes that involvement in sports at any level increases self-esteem, encourages independence and enhances quality of life.”
 Most insurance companies do not cover adaptive sports equipment, making it so many individuals with physical challenges unable to afford it.
 The CAF has awarded over 26,000 individual grants to individuals with physical challenges to help them pursue their athletic endeavors.
 For more information click here.

 One World Running

-You can donate your running shoes that have some more miles in them to One World Running which cleans them up and distributes them to runner in need in the US and abroad.
+You can donate your running shoes that have some more miles in them to One World Running which cleans them up and distributes them to runners in need in the US and abroad.
 This is one of their tools to this to promote health, fitness and nutrition.
 They also put on 5K walk/runs to, as they state, “foster an environment of exercise and to increase understanding and goodwill between people.”
 For more information click here.

 USA Triathlon Foundation

 From their site “The USA Triathlon Foundation was founded in 2014 by a volunteer board of Trustees.
-The objective was to expand participation in - and access to - the sports of triathlon, particularly for youth and para-athletes, and to provide support to young Olympic hopefuls who may need a little help to get to the next level.”
+The objective was to expand participation in - and access to - the sport of triathlon, particularly for youth and para-athletes, and to provide support to young Olympic hopefuls who may need a little help to get to the next level.”
 They do this through a wide range of programs and grants supporting the endurance dreams of many demographics.
 For more information click here.

 People For Bikes

-People for Bikes say in best in their simple mission: “To get more people riding bikes more often.
+People for Bikes say it best in their simple mission: “To get more people riding bikes more often.
 To make bike riding better for everyone.”
 They do this by working with federal, state and local officials to consider biking during decisions regarding transportation, mobility and recreation.
 This allows bikes to be “prioritized and positioned as a real solution to improve Americans’ health, connect communities, boost local and state economies, strengthen our nation and protect our planet.”
 For more information click here.

 The CYCLE Kids program has changed the lives of children through the empowering, simple, and fun act of riding a bike.
 Their program is a curriculum designed for 4th and 5th graders that can integrated into a school's physical education and academic class curriculum.
 Schools are provided with all the materials needed to teach the program, including bikes and helmets.
 The program combines cycling, nutrition, and emotional education.
 Research has shown that school-based interventions, like this, can improve a child’s health and academic performance by having them make better choices and improving focus better in the classroom.
 Learning how to ride a bike and how to ride safely on the road, also leads to more children biking to school.
 Good nutrition improves academic performance as well.
 For more information click here.